How do trigger work¶

 Triggers support two types of activators:

-Action is triggered by some actor.
+The execution is triggered by some actor.
 Either a user creating or updating the ticket.
 Or an external action, e.g. an email coming in.

-Action activator may evaluate Conditions in two modes:
+Action activator may evaluate conditions in two modes:

-Selective execution checks if any property that is included in conditions was updated.
+checks if any property that is included in conditions was updated.
 If the action was other than update, it checks if conditions match.

-A selective action trigger which is listening on the priority 1 low will trigger if the ticket was changed to 1 low or got an new article in that priority state.
+Example: A selective action trigger which is listening on the priority 1 low will trigger if the ticket was changed to 1 low or got an new article in that priority state.

-Always execution checks if the current state of the ticket in question matches conditions.
+checks if the current state of the ticket in question matches conditions.

-An always action trigger which is listening on the priority 1 low will trigger if the ticket was moved to another group while priority was set 1 low.
+Example: An always action trigger which is listening on the priority 1 low will trigger if the ticket was moved to another group while priority was set 1 low.

 When creating a trigger, choose activator here: